rywible/wrela6/docs/design/ast-views-item-index-design.md

 - Type-like declarations collect type parameters, fields, enum cases, and member functions exposed by their views.
 - Image declarations collect fields, device fields, and member functions.
+- Validated buffers collect params-section fields and layout-section fields.
-- Function declarations collect type parameters and parameters.
+- Function declarations collect type parameters, parameters, and requires sections.
-- Function declarations found inside declaration bodies receive a `parentItemId`.
+- Member functions exposed as direct declaration-body items receive a `parentItemId`.
-- Function declarations found inside another function body may receive a `parentItemId` for recovery and diagnostics.
-Later semantic passes decide whether local functions are legal.
+- Function declarations found anywhere inside another function body's statement tree receive a `parentItemId` for the nearest enclosing function item.
+The item index does not create lexical block IDs; duplicate diagnostics for these recovery/local functions are scoped to that nearest enclosing function item until a later local-function design introduces block scopes.
+- Function declarations nested under control-flow blocks inside non-function declaration bodies are not member functions.
+Later statement validation can reject those placements through statement views without treating them as declaration-local members.

 Enum cases are declaration-local symbols.
 They are recorded as source item records with `kind: "enumCase"` and `parentItemId` set to the owning enum item.